getodk/docs/docs/central-api-submission-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/submissions/submitters**

+.. raw:: html

-This endpoint provides a listing of all known submitting actors to a given Form.
-Each Actor that has submitted to the given Form will be returned once.
+  <p>This endpoint provides a listing of all known submitting actors to a given Form.
+Each Actor that has submitted to the given Form will be returned once.</p>

 .. dropdown:: Request